jowidjaja/mouseduino/README.md

 # mouseduino
 Included in this repository are the STL, code, and other relevant supplements to build the rotarod device.
+See paper for additional details.